rackerlabs/rackspace-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 ---
 permalink: logging-in-with-an-ssh-private-key-on-windows/
-audit_date:
+audit_date: '2018-09-26'
 title: Log in with an SSH private key on Windows
 type: article
 created_date: '2013-09-25'
 created_by: Brint Ohearn
-last_modified_date: '2018-09-28'
+last_modified_date: '2018-10-05'
 last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article demonstrates how to load an SSH private key into PuTTY.
+This article demonstrates how to load an SSH private key into PuTTY in order to connect to a [Microsoft Windows server](https://www.rackspace.com/microsoft/windows).
 You need the following software to complete this task:

 1.  **PuTTY**: A client for managing SSH sessions
 2.  **PuTTYgen**: A tool for managing and creating SSH key pairs